What is Deep Learning?

-While most enterprises have yet to incorporate deep learning into their business processes or products, this type of machine learning is behind "smart" technology ranging from voice- and image-recognition software to self-driving cars.
+While most enterprises have yet to incorporate deep learning into their business processes or products, this type of machine learning is behind "smart" technology, ranging from voice- and image-recognition software to self-driving cars.
 Advances in deep learning and robotics may soon lead to smart medical imaging technology that can reliably make diagnoses, self-piloting drones, and self-maintaining machinery and infrastructure of all kinds.

-Resources for deep learning
+HPE deep learning

 HPE Pointnext: Leverage our newly enhanced Pointnext advisory, professional and operational support services offerings for deep learning, including HPE GreenLake Flex Capacity.

 Flexible consumption: Consume your deep learning infrastructure using a flexible, on-demand consumption model.
 Get scalable capacity as needed, paying only for what you use, including servers, storage, networks, software, and services.

 Galvanizing manufacturing with artificial intelligence and deep learning

 Discover how manufacturers are blending computer-aided engineering (CAE) and data-driven AI and deep learning technologies to improve operations and support more products, profitably.

 - Drive value in manufacturing with AI and DL

 - Unique AI and DL solutions and resources